| July 14, 2020 | Lifestyle

 This question is difficult to answer conclusively because there is no long-term data to demonstrate safety or potential risks.
 That said, much of our understanding of the health effects of CBD come from early studies on children with drug-resistant epilepsy.
 The compound was found to ease seizures, reduce pain and symptoms like vomiting, and considerably improve quality of life for hundreds of children.

-Pediatricians aren’t yet fully in agreement on CBD for kids, but the evidence for its safety and efficacy appears sufficiently strong for the pharmaceutical industry.
+Pediatricians aren’t all in agreement yet when it comes to CBD for kids, but the evidence for its safety and efficacy appears sufficiently strong for the pharmaceutical industry.
 A synthetic version of CBD called Epidiolex is currently undergoing clinical trials as a treatment for epilepsy.
-Personally, we prefer to keep it plant-based, but the existence of Epidiolex (and the support it’s received from the FDA) is telling.
+Personally, we prefer to keep it plant-based, but the existence of Epidiolex (and the support it’s received from the FDA) is promising.

 How Can CBD Help My Child?